 You cannot miss the Moana Surfrider Hotel when walking down bustling Kalakaua Avenue.
 She is referred to as the "First Lady", and sits at the center of Waikiki Beach.

-The classic Surfrider is nothing like you have ever seen there or ever will.
+The classic Surfrider is nothing like you have ever seen or ever will see along this strip of hotels.
 She is unique in her beauty and elegance.
 Only the First Lady can take you back to that age of paradise lost when only a few privileged travelers could reach Oahu, and enjoy the pristine beauty of this most beloved Waikiki Beach.

 Today you can still enjoy these same tall and elegant Ionic columns, the elaborate woodwork and stucco decorations that surprised those ladies and gentlemen.
-They sighed with delight, just as you will, at the sight of the turquoise waters of the Ocean smiling at them from outside the French windows, thrown wide open to let the cooling breezes in.
+They sighed with delight, just as you will, at the sight of the turquoise waters of the ocean beckoning from outside the French windows, thrown wide open to let the cooling breezes in.
 They had a delightful dinner and dance party with a live orchestra at the Beach House Restaurant.

 More than a century later, when you enter the bright white lounge of the Moana Surfrider hotel will make you feel like you're in another dimension of space and time.